Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 Webpack can't do all this alone though – it needs a compiler.

 We're going to use Babel to compile our JSX and ES6 code into the kind of code all browsers understand: ES5.
-Don't worry, if you're not ready to learn ES6; you can read the ES5 version of React+d3.js.
+If you're not ready to learn ES6, don’t worry; you can read the ES5 version of React+d3.js.

 Babel isn't really a compiler because it produces JavaScript, not machine code.
 That being said, it's still important at this point.
 According to the JavaScript roadmap, browsers aren't expected to fully support ES6 until some time in 2017.
 That's a long time to wait, so the community came up with transpilers which let us use some ES6 features *right now*.
 Yay!